rezendi/agenticsloprank/README.md

 This framework evolved from and with a startup, rather than having been conceived _de novo_, and so has various idiosyncracies as a result of that: task categorization, in particular, is clearly an evolved rather than designed taxonomy, and concepts such as "customers" tend to be intended for business not open-source use.
 Certain other aspects also still betray a certain "get things done" crudeness, which we tend to view as virtue more than vice, but definitely include some infelicities.
 In general, if it looks like the code has been carved somewhat crudely out of some larger application ... it probably has been.

 At present only the OpenAI LLM plugin explicitly supports predefined structured / JSON outputs, though implementing it for other LLMs should be fairly straightforward (and a combination of good prompting and the `get_json_from` method in `util.py` can render them unnecessary).

+When the input data for an LLM task exceeds the size of the context window, at present we simply truncate that data.
+For many purposes, this turns out to be perfeclty acceptable; modern context windows are hundreds of pages long, and especially when running reports on data ordered reverse chronologically, more than enough germane data is maintained.
+However, depending on context, other approaches such as dividing single tasks into multiple tasks may be desirable.
+This should be relatively straightforward to implement within the YamLLMs framework.

 ## Out Of The Box